na-na-hi/renget/archive/ProdiAgy.md

 !!! danger bmaltais/kohya_ss at the time of this guide has a bug with Gradient Accumulation Steps: it doesn't take into account the scheduler, if you cosine with GAS > 2 it gets slower, if you cosine without GAS it drops like normal.
 On top of that, Gradient Checkpointing might make Gradient Accumulation Steps not function at all, so disable it if using GA.
 !!! info On the bright side this does not affect Prodigy as it works best with Cosine Annealing, which has t_max that you can set and it doesn't get the slowdown from Gradient Accumulation Steps.
+!!! danger iA3 UPDATE 11 JULY 2023: CLIP SKIP MAY AFFECT TRAINING HEAVILY!
+IM CURRENTLY TESTING IT, WAS USING CLIP SKIP 2 ON NAI UP UNTIL NOW WHICH GAVE SOME WONKY RESULTS ON CLIP SKIP 1 WHILE PROMPTING BUT CLIP SKIP 2 LOOKED FINE, ILL TEST TRAINING ON CLIP SKIP 1
 ##STOP USING ARBITRARY NUMBERS FOR STEPS/EPOCHS, DO IT LIKE THIS.
 ![](https://imagizer.imageshack.com/img923/8210/5vzPDb.png)
 ##SEE THAT D*LR?
 CUT IT OFF IF IT SPIKES OR ADJUST SETTINGS SO IT GOES DOWN SMOOTHER.